Bijesse/curriculum2016/unitsYear1/unit1/weeks/week1/README.md

 ##Teacher Notes & Pro Tips
 * Tags are like parenthesis!
 They work in pairs. (each one has a friend)
 * Use the "view in seperate page"" feature in Popcode to show students they have made a live website.
-* Just like how you use Goggle docs for your papers you use Popcode (or other IDEs) for coding.
+* Just like how you use Google docs or MS word for your papers you use Popcode (or other IDEs) for coding.